62832/62832/README.md

 ------------------------------------------------------------------------------------------------------------------------

 Hello!
-I'm a hobbyist programmer and tinkerer, having been largely self-taught since an early age.
+I go by the alias "90", and I'm a hobbyist programmer and tinkerer, largely self-taught from an early age.

 Most of my current work so far has been in Java development, primarily centered around Minecraft mods such as [_MEGA Cells_](https://github.com/62832/MEGACells), [_Ars Énergistique_](https://github.com/62832/ArsEnergistique) and